ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

 To get familiar with the setup procedures for chi-in-a-box, or to develop services, you can follow this (very) minimal setup guide.

-Note: This doesn't include support for HAProxy, TLS, or any compute services (Nova, Ironic, or Zun).
-Please don't use this guide for a production site, as it compromises security and reliability for simplicity.
+Note: This doesn't include support for TLS, or for communication outside of the single controller node.
+Services will be accessed via SSH tunnel or similar method.

 ## Prerequisites:

 Baremetal or Virtual Machine with 4 cores, 8 gb ram, 40gb disk.
 You must have a user account on the machine with passwordless sudo.

+If launching a VM on Chameleon to host this, follow the following steps.

+1. Launch an instance on KVM
+   flavor: m1.xlarge
+   image: CC-Ubuntu20.04
+   network: sharednet1
+2. Attach a floating IP
+3. Allow SSH via the floating IP
+4. SSH into the node as cc@floating-ip

 ## Installation